systemslab/popper-paper/paper/paper.md

     easy collaboration, as well as making it easier to build upon existing work.

-# A DevOps Approach to Producing Academic Papers
+# The DevOps Toolkit

-DevOps is a practice that emphasizes the collaboration and communication of both software developers and other information-technology (IT) professionals while automating the process of software delivery and infrastructure changes.
-It aims at establishing a culture and environment where building, testing, and releasing software, can happen rapidly, frequently, and more reliably.
+In this section we review and highlight salient features of elements from the DevOps toolkit that make them amenable to organize all the artifacts associated to an academic article.
+To guide our discussion, we refer to the generic experimentation workflow (top) in
-Because DevOps is a cultural shift, there is no single toolset, rather a set or "DevOps toolchain" consisting of multiple tools, where each fits into one or more categories, which is reflective of the software development and delivery process.
+@Fig:exp_workflow viewed through a DevOps looking glass (bottom).
+In

-In this section, we list the key reasons why the process of implementing experiments and writing scientific papers is so amenable to a DevOps approach.
-The goal of our work is to apply these in the academic setting in order to enjoy from the same benefits: build upon the work of (and openly collaborate with) others to advance the state of the art.
-To guide our discussion, we will refer to the generic experimentation workflow (top) in @fig:exp_workflow viewed through the DevOps (bottom).
+@sec:popper we analyze more closely the composability of these tools and describe general guidelines (a convention) on how to structure projects making use of these tools.

 ## Version Control